Pwhsky/active-matter-thesis/readme.txt

-Program for simulating particles with phoretic interactions.
+#This is the software for simulating particles with phoretic interactions.

-The arguments for the simulation need to be manually edited in main.py.
+#Dependencies:
+pandas
+matplotlib

+#Instructions
+To run, select your cluster in the main.py sourcefile and simply run it with python3.
-The output is two .csv files with particle positions over time, along with a gif animation.
+The output is a series of snapshots along with a movie.